 The perfect time to tune your pit is while you're seasoning it.
 You will have 2-8 plates with your pit depending on size.

 - While standing in front of the pit, place the first plate all the way to the right, next to the fire box baffle.

 - The second plate will have a 1/4"- 3/8" gap.
 The third plate will have a 1/2"- 3/4" gap.
 The fourth plate will have a 1"- 1 1/2" gap.
 Any additional plates will roughly double the space of the plate before it.
-If you have a vertical offset, your first gap will be 3/4", and the second gap will be twice that size.
-If you have the 30" vertical, the third gap will double that of the second gap.
+If you have a vertical offset or offset cabinet, your first gap will be 3/4", and the second gap will be twice that size.
+If you have a third plate it will double that of the second gap.

 - Wait about 2 hours after starting your fire to make sure everything has heated up and evened out.

 - Open both doors and check both gauges you placed inside.
 If it's hotter on the fire box side, your gaps are too big, if its cooler on the fire box side your gaps are too small.

 - Make very small adjustments accordingly, and wait about 45 mins before checking again.
 If necessary, repeat until both sides are even.

 - Using water in the bottom of the pit will help in further tuning of the pit, and will even the temp in the chamber not only left to right, but also top to bottom (top will still be hotter than the bottom rack since heat rises).